itaysnir/itaysnir.github.io/_posts/2022-11-06-linux-device-drivers-6.markdown

 Moreover, check of the condition is performed only after the process state is changed, via `prepare_to_wait_event` (which internally calls `set_current_state`).

 Finally, `finish_wait` does the cleanup - it is called after the condition is finally met, and sets the process state back to `TASK_RUNNING`, and removes the process from the waiting queue.

+Note Linux supports exclusive waits - only waking up a single process that waits within the waiting queue. \
+This may really improve contention problems.

+When wqe has `WQ_FLAG_EXCLUSIVE` (each wqe has a `flags` member), it is added to the **end** of the waiting queue.
+Regular processes are added to the beginning. \
+Moreover, `wake_up` stops after waking the first exclusive process.

+### Advanced Waking-Up

+The actual behavior that results when a process is awakened is actually controlled by an handler, `wait_queue_func_t func`, within the wqe.

+The default handler, `autoremove_wake_function`, sets the process into a runnable state, and might perform context switch to that process.

+Usually we won't need to modify this member within the driver, unless we would like to exploit it :)

+## Async Notification